StuckInStupidity/Quantum-Computing-Labs/README.md

 - Qubit States & Measurements : Understanding superposition, entanglement, and quantum state evolution, and the probabilistic nature of measurement outcomes.
 - Quantum Noise & Decoherence : Modeling imperfections and error sources.
 - Mathematical Frameworks for Quantum Physics : Including concepts like linear algebra, complex vector spaces, tensor products, and transformations such as the Quantum Fourier Transform (QFT).

+⚙️ Note: Some libraries used are now deprecated